Attie17/stabilis-diversification/LOGIN-CREDENTIALS.md

 - **Keep passwords confidential** - Do not share with others
 - **Change default passwords** - Contact admin to update your password
 - **Session security** - You'll stay logged in until you click "Logout"
-- **Lost password?** - Contact Attie Nel or Natasha Jacobs for reset
+- **Lost password?** - Contact Attie Nel or Nastasha Jacobs for reset

 ---